R. L. Stine: Career

-Stine wrote dozens of humor books for kids under the name Jovial Bob Stine and created the humor magazine Bananas.
+Stine wrote dozens of humor books for children under the name Jovial Bob Stine and created the humor magazine Bananas.
 Bananas was written for teenagers and published by Scholastic Press for 72 issues between 1975 and 1984, plus various "Yearbooks" and paperback books.
 Stine was editor and responsible for much of the writing (other contributors included writers Robert Leighton, Suzanne Lord and Jane Samuels and artists Sam Viviano, Samuel B. Whitehead, Bob K. Taylor, Bryan Hendrix, Bill Basso, and Howard Cruse).
 Recurring features included "Hey – Lighten Up!", "It Never Fails!", "Phone Calls", "Joe" (a comic strip by John Holmstrom), "Phil Fly", "Don't You Wish...", "Doctor Duck", "The Teens of Ferret High", "First Date" (a comic strip by Alyse Newman), and "Ask Doctor Si N. Tific".

 In 1986, Stine wrote his first horror novel, called Blind Date.
 He followed with many other novels, including The Babysitter, Beach House, Hit and Run, and The Girlfriend.
 He was also the co-creator and head writer for the Nickelodeon children's television series Eureeka's Castle, original episodes of which aired as part of the Nick Jr. programming block during the 1989–1995 seasons.

 In 1989, Stine started writing Fear Street books.
 Before launching the Goosebumps series, Stine authored three humorous science fiction books in the Space Cadets series titled Jerks in Training, Bozos on Patrol, and Losers in Space.
 In 1992, Stine and Parachute Press went on to launch Goosebumps.

 Also produced was a Goosebumps TV series that ran for four seasons from 1995 to 1998 and three video games; Escape from HorrorLand, Attack of the Mutant and Goosebumps HorrorLand.
 In 1995, Stine's first novel targeted at adults, called Superstitious, was published.
 He has since published three other adult-oriented novels: The Sitter, Eye Candy, and Red Rain.